Mesuva/concrete5-quick-start-guide-v9/editing/common-editing-tasks.md

 ## To insert headings and paragraphs

 Use the Content block to include text headings and paragraphs on a page.
-Add or Edit a Content block, _highlight some text_ and select the **Formatting** drop down on the toolbar and select a heading type.
+Add or Edit a Content block, _highlight some text_ and select the drop down towards the end of the toolbar and select a heading type.
 ![](../.gitbook/assets/editor.png)

 ## To insert links to pages, files and external URLs